KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 #
 # 🔴 The Blocklists 🔴

-The sources are consolidated for enhanced security and converted into various syntaxes
+The sources are consolidated for enhanced security and adapted into various blocking syntax formats

 - AdBlock Syntax: `||domain.tld^`